magcox5/learn-rails/README.md

 == README
 ==
-1-30-14 Hello.
+1-30-14 take 2.
+I want to try the push to github again 1-30-14 Hello.
 This is my first rails project on my own after going to a rails girls event in San Francisco.
         I am making good progress so far, I think, but having trouble right now with committing to my Git Hub repository.
 ==